 Why You Should Listen to Me: I’ve been traveling internationally nearly non-stop for almost three years, covering 44 countries and 6 continents along the way.
 I’ve taken a ton of flights – and rarely paid more than a couple hundred dollars for them.

-I've spent countless hours searching for cheap international flights on virtually every search engine available.
-And I can tell you definitively that most of them promise way better results than they can actually deliver.
+I’ve spent countless hours searching for cheap international flights on virtually every search engine available.
+And I can tell you that most of them promise WAY better results than they can actually deliver.

 I’ll go over my #1 rule for finding cheap flights and walk you through the exact 3-step strategy I personally use nearly every week to find my own flights.

 Full disclosure: These are the sites I personally use to find my own flights.
-I am not affiliated with Google Flights or ITA Matrix, but I am an affiliate of Jetto and may receive a commission from them for referrals.
+Links in this post may generate an affiliate commission for this site.

 The key to finding cheap international flights is to be flexible in your searches, and then follow these three steps: